digitalprimeint/dmytro/README.md

 #### 2- SETTINGS

 ##### GRAPHQL API
-The graphql API project requires a .env file with the following variables.
+The graphql API project requires an .env file with the following variables.

 - DATABASE_NAME=
 - DATABASE_USER=